 1.0 Introduction

 1.1 Importance of a local enforcement plan

 1.2 Principles of planning enforcement

 2.0 Breaches of planning control

 2.1 What is a breach?

-2.2 Types of planning permission
+2.2 Types of development

 2.3 Immunity from enforcement

 2.4 Concealment

 2.5 Expediency

-1 /

 3.0 Reporting alleged breaches

 3.1 Reporting a breach

 3.2 Types of development investigated

 3.3 What we don't investigate

-3.4 Required information
+3.4 Information needed

 4.0 Enforcement powers and processes

 4.1 Site visits and rights of entry

 4.2 What is considered?

 4.3 Formal Action

 4.4 Appeals

 4.5 Prosecution

-4.6 Being complained about

-5
+4.6 What happens if you are the subject of an

+investigation?

 5.0 Performance standards and priorities

 5.1 Priorities

-5.2 Performance standards
+5.2 Contacting the customer and our Performance

+standards

 5.3 Monitoring of sites